Speed Things Up in After Effects

-When render time is a priority there are several things you can do during the animation stage in After Effects to make sure your videos are as fast as they can be:
+When render time is a priority there are several things you can do to make sure your videos are as fast as they can be:

 - Static comps slow the render down.
 Having fewer static comps creates a faster render.
 This means that even though you're allowed up to three static comps per scene comp, you should strive to use one or less.
 How?
 Here are a few ideas: